adrielklein/test-site/_posts/2016-09-06-up-the-rockies.markdown

 image: https://scontent.fsnc1-2.fna.fbcdn.net/t31.0-8/15068908_10207855631808940_8419438851920922043_o.jpg
 image-sm: https://scontent.fsnc1-2.fna.fbcdn.net/t31.0-8/15068908_10207855631808940_8419438851920922043_o.jpg
 ---
-# Colorado

-After taking the fourth of July off for a rest day in Pueblo, we were ready for tackling the mountains.
+After taking the fourth of July off for a rest day in Pueblo, CO, we were ready for tackling the mountains.
 Although we were in shape from riding through the plains, riding through mountains is a different story.
 Our first day back was challenging in both distance and elevation.

 ![Imgur](http://i.imgur.com/QzxHCc4.jpg)